The former Japanese National Railways sleeper express train "Blue Train Akebono"

-The Kosaka Railway was a private railway that connected Kosaka Station (Kosaka Town, Akita Prefecture) and Odate Station on the Ou Main Line (Odate City, Akita Prefecture).
-The museum preserves and exhibits facilities such as the station building that has been in use since the railway's founding, as well as rolling stock that was used on the Kosaka Railway, and the former Japanese National Railways (JR) Blue Train cars
+The Kosaka Railway Kosaka Station (Kosaka Town, Akita Prefecture) and Odate Station on the Ou Main Line (Odate City, Akita Prefecture).
+The museum preserves and displays facilities such as station buildings that were used from the time of the railway's founding, railway cars that were used on the Kosaka Railway, and former Japanese National Railways (JNR) sleeper express and Blue Train cars.

 Blue Train "Akebono" carriages and diesel locomotive